kjswedberg/kjswedberg.github.io/2020September.md

 **Figure 1: The code used to create the timestamp column**

 I also pushed this data to the TIG-Playground with the timstamp column that was generated today.

+## September 25, 2020

+Today, I worked on a drawio diagram for the Eaton project.
+I started transfering the drawing of a diagram that I recieved during the meeting earlier in the day.